polyfy/polylith/readme.md

 Some of the Polylith [documentation](https://polylith.gitbook.io) is still mentioning how things worked in the old Leiningen version of the tool, for example the empty `workspace interfaces` and the use of `symbolic links`.
-In some of the videos, we still use `system` instead of `service` which are now seen as different kinds of deployable `environments`.
+In some of the videos, we still use `system` instead of `service` which are now handled as deployable `environments`.

-Except from that, pretty much everything is the same, except that it's now based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/) which gives us a more pleasant development experience.
+Except from that, pretty much everything is the same, except that it's now based on [tools.deps](https://github.com/clojure/tools.deps.alpha) instead of [Leiningen](https://leiningen.org/) which gives a more pleasant development experience.

 ## Table of Contents